Victor Buono: Television roles

-Though Buono had a vast body of work in movies, he also had extensive television appearances to his credit; one was in the recurring role of Count Manzeppi in The Wild Wild West.
-He also played unrelated characters in that series' premiere episode and in the second and final Wild Wild West reunion movie More Wild Wild West (1980).
+Buono also had many television roles.
+He played the recurring role of Count Manzeppi in The Wild Wild West and also played unrelated characters in that series' premiere episode and in the second and final Wild Wild West reunion film More Wild Wild West (1980).

 Buono was cast to play villains of various ethnic origins on many television programs between 1960 and 1970.
 He was cast twice in 1960 in the western series The Rebel, starring Nick Adams, in the episodes "Blind Marriage" and "The Earl of Durango".
-In 1962, he played Melanthos Moon in an episode of The Untouchables, titled "Mr. Moon", where he played a San Francisco art and antique dealer who hijacked a supply of the paper used for printing United States currency.
+In 1962, he played Melanthos Moon in an episode of The Untouchables, titled "Mr. Moon", in which he played a San Francisco art and antique dealer who hijacked a supply of the paper used for printing United States currency.
 In a 1963 episode of the same series, titled The Gang War, he played Pamise Surigao, a liquor smuggler competing with the Chicago mob.

-In the episode "Firebug" (January 27, 1963) of the anthology series GE True, hosted by Jack Webb, Buono plays a barber in Los Angeles, who is by night a pyromaniac.
+In the episode "Firebug" (January 27, 1963) of the anthology series GE True, hosted by Jack Webb, Buono played a barber in Los Angeles who is by night a pyromaniac.
 In the storyline, the United States Forest Service believes one arsonist is causing a series of fires in California.

 Buono appeared in four episodes of Perry Mason.
 In season 5, (March 17, 1962), he portrayed Alexander Glovatsky, a small-town sculptor, in "The Case of the Absent Artist".
-In season 7, (April 2, 1964), he played murderer John (Jack) Sylvester Fossette in the episode "The Case of the Simple Simon".
-In season 8, (April 29, 1965) he played murderer Nathon Fallon in "The Case of the Grinning Gorilla".
+In season 7, (April 2, 1964), he played John (Jack) Sylvester Fossette in "The Case of the Simple Simon".
+In season 8 (April 29, 1965), he played Nathon Fallon in "The Case of the Grinning Gorilla".
 In season 9, (February 27, 1966), he appeared in "The Case of the Twice Told Twist", the only color episode, as Ben Huggins, the ringleader of a car-stripping ring.

 Buono played the villain King Tut on the television series Batman.
 A Jekyll-and-Hyde character, William McElroy is a timid Yale professor of Egyptology who, after being hit in the head with a brick at a peace rally, assumes the persona of the charismatic, monomaniacal Egyptian King Tut.
 When he suffers another blow to the head, the villain recovers his meek academic personality.
 The role, which proved to be the most frequently featured original villain in the series, was one of Buono's favorites because he was delighted at being able to overact without restraint.

-He played another campy villain, “Mr. Memory”, in a 1967 unsold TV pilot film based on the Dick Tracy comic strip, from the same producers of Batman and The Green Hornet.
+He played another campy villain, "Mr. Memory", in a 1967 unsold TV pilot film based on the Dick Tracy comic strip, from the same producers as Batman and The Green Hornet.

-Buono also played a scientist bent on world domination in the Voyage to the Bottom of the Sea in an episode titled "The Cyborg".
+Buono also played a scientist bent on world domination in the Voyage to the Bottom of the Sea in "The Cyborg".